Updated on August 23, 2019

 - “The Government of Cuba decided last February 16, that all travelers, foreign and Cubans living abroad, coming to the island from May 1, 2010 and thereafter shall take out a medical insurance policy.”
 (Source: Embassy of Cuba in Canada)

 No one asked me for proof or tried to sell me any insurance.
 Note that I did not directly from US to Cuba.
 Since it's required, I was prepared with two insurances, just in case:

 - I brought my work insurance card and made sure to call in advance to confirm that I'm covered outside of the US and specifically in Cuba.
 They said yes!

-- In addition, I bought travel insurance from SquareMouth, a comparison site I’ve been using for years to buy some minimum coverage for my trips.
-Never buy the trip insurance offered when you are booking flights before checking SquareMouth first – it’s always been better and cheaper.
-The plan I got this time was $45 for two people and included ’emergency medical’ and many other coverages.
+- In addition, I bought travel insurance from SquareMouth, a comparison site I've been using for years to buy some minimum coverage for my trips.
+Never buy the trip insurance offered when you are booking flights before checking SquareMouth first – it's always been better and cheaper.
+The plan I got this time was $45 for two people and included 'emergency medical' and many other coverages.

 Credit Cards: If you paid for your flights with a credit card, you might have medical insurance.
 If you want to rely on this, I would suggest asking for a letter stating that the coverage is valid in Cuba.